 - Continue onto the next area and repeat this process until you have completely covered the whole of the last.

 - Once the first layer has been completed, Add another layer in the colors of your choice.
 This layer should be placed down with the fibers running at 90 degrees to the first layer.
-This helps the fibers to felt together when you later begin to rub the last vigorously under bubble-wrap.
+This helps the fibers to felt together when you later begin to rub the last vigorously under bubble wrap.

 - Try to keep your fibers even.
 Fill any gaps if you can see the Duct Shoe Last showing through.

-- This tutorial utilizes three layers - you may prefer to use four.
+- This tutorial utilizes three layers.
+You may prefer to use four.

 - A white layer was deliberated used here to make it easier for the reader to see the different layers, but sometimes this is not always sensible as these may show through in the completed project.
-I would suggest that if you are first starting out with felting - try using colors which blend easily into one another, or use just one color.
+I would suggest that if you are first starting out with felting; try using colors which blend easily into one another or use just one color.

-Wet the lasts
+1. Wet the Shoe Lasts

 Pick up the small bundle of fibers from the surface and place them onto the wet area.